olukas/jepsen/hazelcast/README.md

 test suite, there are other tests written by Kyle Kingsbury to test AP data structures in Hazelcast.

 Our CP subsystem test suite is as follows:
-- Non-reentrant lock (`--workload non-reentrant-cp-lock`): In this test case, we test if the new `FencedLock` data structure behaves as a non-reentrant mutex, i.e., it can be held by a single endpoint at a time and only the lock holder endpoint can release it.
+- Non-reentrant lock (`--workload non-reentrant-lock`): In this test case, we test if the new `FencedLock` data structure behaves as a non-reentrant mutex, i.e., it can be held by a single endpoint at a time and only the lock holder endpoint can release it.
 Moreover, the lock cannot be acquired by the same endpoint reentrantly.
 It means that while a client holds the lock, it cannot acquire the lock again, without releasing the lock first.

-- Reentrant lock (`--workload reentrant-cp-lock`): We test if the new `FencedLock` data structure behaves as a reentrant mutex.
+- Reentrant lock (`--workload reentrant-lock`): We test if the new `FencedLock` data structure behaves as a reentrant mutex.
 The lock instance can be held by a single endpoint at a time and only the lock holder endpoint can release it.
 Moreover, the current lock holder can reentrantly acquire the lock one more time.
 Reentrant lock acquire limit is 2 for this test.